 Traditionally most of the blocks are done on a base fabric like muslin.
 The individual pieces can be applied by applique or foundation patchwork.
 In applique, the pieces are cut out with an additional one-quarter inch seam allowance which is pressed under.
 The entire piece must be stitched down around the edges.

 One of the popular methods for creating your fabric block is called foundation piecing, or sew and flip.
 You sew one side of the fabric piece directly onto a foundation fabric or paper pattern, face down, then flip it over.
 The next piece is placed face down on the previous piece and sewn along one edge, then flipped over, trimmed, and pressed down.
 It is much harder to explain than it is to do, so here is a wonderful website on foundation piecing (reference link).
 Judith Baker Montano uses a centerpiece method where the center block is placed and then additional fabric is added working out from that center.
-She has great pictures and explanations for this method and a couple others in her book The Crazy Quilt Handbook (1681).
+Check out Judith’s Crazy Quilt Stitch Tool.

 You can use a variety of fabrics such as velvet, wool, cotton, linen, moire, or satin.
 Some stitchers used only one type of fabric in a piece, such as velvets.
 Other quilts might contain fabrics from grandpa’s shirts, pants, and neckties.
 It doesn’t matter if the fabric is patterned or plain.
 When working with patterns, the stitcher might embellish a flower or backstitch along the printed design.
 Using a variety of colors, patterns, and textures add to the overall look of your quilt.
 With today’s technology you can even transfer photographs onto fabric for family quilts.